ashkanhasani/django-hierarchical-address/README.md

 - Full Django REST Framework API with filtering and nested serialization
 - Django admin integration with dynamic, chained selects (custom JavaScript)
 - Highly customizable and extensible
+- Use as relations (ForeignKey/OneToOne) or as embedded models/fields
 - Ready for pip installation

 ---